tokay-lang/tokay-lang.github.io/content/documentation.md

 # Preface

 Tokay programs are expressed and executed differently as in common programmming languages like Python or Rust.
 Therefore, Tokay is not "yet another programming language".
-It was designed with the goal to let its programs directly operate on input streams read from files, strings, piped commands or any other device emitting characters.
+It was designed with the goal to let its programs directly operate on input streams that are either read from files, strings, piped commands or any other device emitting characters.

-The most obvious example to show how Tokay executes its programs is this little matcher to greet the inner planets of our solar system:
+The most obvious example to show how Tokay executes its programs is this little matcher to greet the inner planets of the solar system.

 ```tokay
 'Hello' _ {